Mullgate

 Device label--device-name <name>MULLGATE_DEVICE_NAME

-Per-route bind IPs--route-bind-ip <ip> (repeatable)MULLGATE_ROUTE_BIND_IPS
+Shared private-network host IP or public per-route bind IPs--route-bind-ip <ip> (repeatable)MULLGATE_ROUTE_BIND_IPS

 Exposure mode--exposure-mode <mode>MULLGATE_EXPOSURE_MODE